Monica (Monica and Friends): Reception and legacy

 Monica is often considered and referred to as the most popular character and icon in Brazilian comics and cartoons.
 The comic strip showing Monica's first appearance has become iconic and is often referenced even in modern Monica and Friends comics, in a similar way to Steamboat Willie for Mickey.
 In 1993 a special issue called "Mônica 30 Anos", of which celebrated the 30 years of the character was published, this edition besides comics showed curiosities about the origin of the character, an interview with the real Mauricio de Sousa's daughter and also arts made by other Brazilian artists (that served as inspiration for future Graphic Novels with other artists drawing the characters of Mauricio de Sousa).
 With the success of this issue, similar ones were launched in later years commemorating the 35, 40 and 50 years of the character.
 In 2013, during the character's 50th birthday celebration various old products, retro toys, books based in the character's history were sold, in addition to exhibitions and plays.
 The 50th anniversary was also celebrated by Cartoon Network in Brazil.
-In 2016 a Graphic Novel focused only on Monica entitled "Mônica - Força" was published, having been made by the artist Bianca Pinheiro, this Graphic Novel had a sequel in 2019 entitled "Mônica - Tesouros".
+In 2016 a Graphic Novel focused only on Monica entitled "Mônica - Força" was published, having been made by the artist Bianca Pinheiro, this Graphic Novel had a sequel in 2019 entitled "Mônica - Tesouros" and another in 2023 titled "Mônica: Coragem".

 In 2007, Monica became a Goodwill Ambassador for UNICEF.

+Rivalry with Little Lulu

-However, the character was also the target of much criticism in the early years involving her great resemblance to Little Lulu, which was even considered the main rival for Monica in the sale of comics in Brazil until the 90s.
+Despite the good reception, the character was also the target of much criticism in the early years involving her great resemblance to Little Lulu, which was even considered the main rival for Monica in the sale of comics in Brazil until the 90s.
 In 2009, after the success of Monica Teen, a comic book with a teen version of Little Lulu called Luluzinha Teen e sua Turma started to be published in response to Monica Teen.